Maral-Batnasan/Maral-Batnasan/README.md

-## 👋Hi there!
+## 🌍 Hi there!
 I’m Maral, a data enthusiast with a passion for sustainability and creativity!

 📚 **Education**: Pursuing a Master's in Management Analytics at McGill University, specializing in machine learning and enterprise data science.